marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-to-a-new-database.md

 Most model configuration can be done using simple data annotations.
 The fluent API is a more advanced way of specifying model configuration that covers everything that data annotations can do in addition to some more advanced configuration not possible with data annotations.
 Data annotations and the fluent API can be used together.

 To access the fluent API you override the OnModelCreating method in DbContext.
-Let’s say we wanted to rename the column that User.DisplayName is stored in to display\_name.
+Let?s say we wanted to rename the column that User.DisplayName is stored in to display\_name.

 -   Override the OnModelCreating method on BloggingContext with the following code